EDUCBA Logo

 Step 3 – Insert the MAX IF function by selecting the Gender column from C2 to C9.

-Step 4 – Now lock the cells by pressing F4 so that the selected cells will be locked, which is shown in the below screenshot.
+Step 4 – Now lock the cells by pressing F4 so that the selected cells will be locked, shown in the screenshot below.

 MAX IF Function Example 3-4

-Step 5 – Once we complete the MAXIF function, Hit SHIFT+CRL+ENTER to make it an array formula to see the opening and closing parenthesis in the MAX IF function, which is shown below.
+Step 5 – Once we complete the MAXIF function, Hit SHIFT+CRL+ENTER to make it an array formula to see the opening and closing parenthesis in the MAX IF function, shown below.

 MAX IF Function Example 3-5

-We can see that we got the highest mark as 95 for the gender MALE in the above screenshot.
+We can see that we got the highest mark of 95 for the gender MALE in the above screenshot.

-Step 6 – Drag down the formula for all the below cells so that we will get the output as shown below.
+Step 6 – Drag down the formula for all the below cells to get the output as shown below.

 Result of Example 3

-In the above result using the Excel MAX IF function, we have found the highest marks gender-wise where MALE has scored 95 as the highest mark, and for FEMALE, we got 93 as the Highest mark.
+In the above result using the Excel MAX IF function, we have found the highest marks gender-wise, where MALE scored 95 as the highest mark, and for FEMALE, we got 93 as the Highest mark.

 Things to Remember

-• In Microsoft Excel, there is no such MAX IF function as SUMIF and COUNTIF.
+• In Microsoft Excel, no such MAX IF function exists as SUMIF and COUNTIF.

-• We can use the MAX and IF function by combining them in the formulation.
+• We can combine the MAX and IF functions in the formulation.

 • MAX IF function will throw an error #VALUE!
-If we did not apply the SHIFT+ENTER +KEY, make sure that you are using MAX IF function as an array formula.
+If we did not apply the SHIFT+ENTER +KEY, ensure you use the MAX IF function as an array formula.

 Recommended Articles

 This has been a guide to MAX IF in Excel.
-Here we discuss how to use MAX IF Function in Excel along with practical examples and downloadable excel templates.
+Here we discuss how to use MAX IF Function in Excel, practical examples, and downloadable Excel templates.
 You can also go through our other suggested articles –

 1. MAX Excel Function